 It is difficult to turn down requests to assist children, the innocent victims of war.
 But doing so, in this manner, can lead to the kind of society we would rather not have.
 "Setting up the military as something special leads to a militaristic society" says Art Campbell, retired Wing Commander (see comments following Adrian MacNair blog).
 He also does not want to see the spouses of deceased soldiers being left out, with diminishing pensions to support them as they grow old.

 The emphasis in society is always on youth - children and youth.
 In February this year, John Babcock died, at the age of 109.
 He was the last known survivor of WWI, and there was a call for a state funeral to be held for him.
 He wasn't a hero, in the traditional sense, and he didn't see himself as one, so he declined the offer, previously made to him.
-Links to four articles are included below, in the Globe and Mail, the Windsor Star, the Toronto Star and the Montreal Gazette - check for comments by readers about the significance of his life and death.
+Links to four articles about his death are included below - Canada’s last World War I vet, The enduring legacy of an old soldier; How inconvenient the veterans' wishes; and John Babcock's passing.
+Check for comments by readers about the significance of his life and death.
 I wouldn't want to see the focus of 'remembering' to be mainly about money - about scholarships to university for the children of soldiers who died.

 Canada’s last World War I vet, John Babcock, dies